oracle/content-and-experience-toolkit/README.md

 **Fixed**

-- `cec transfer-file` - Now works correctly with OAuth.
+- `cec transfer-site` - Now works correctly with OAuth.

 # New in Release 20.1.2